 “Innovation in new manufacturing technologies just hasn’t kept pace with the level of discovery around genetic disease and potential avenues open to treat them, or even development of the viral vectors themselves,” said Cawood.
 “This is definitely changing though.”

 Huge advances in gene and cell therapies over the last few years, such as the approval of the eye gene therapy Luxturna and the first CAR-T cell therapies, mean the demand for new manufacturing technologies has also increased exponentially.

 “A lot of very promising programs are now in the pipeline, and patients are waiting for their approval,” said Alessandri.
 “Industry urgently needs robust manufacturing technology, capable of serving millions of patients.”

 European biotechs are busy developing second-generation technologies to allow easier and cheaper scale up, producing higher quality products with less waste.
 They could start to phase out first-generation methods very soon.

 The realm of cell manufacturing in industrial and food biotech is also likely to see big breakthroughs in the coming years.
 In January this year, for instance, the nutrition and health giant Royal DSM set up a lab in the Netherlands dedicated to applying artificial intelligence (AI) to the challenge of growing microbial strains at a commercial scale.

 Rapid improvements in advanced computing options such as AI and machine learning technology, as well as robotics, are already having an effect on the industry, but this will only get bigger as time goes on.

+This article was originally published on January 28, 2021, and has since been updated by Jon Smith.
 Cover image from Elena Resko.
 Body text image from Shutterstock